 The action stops for you to "Paint over the areas that you want to be more colorful and resume play!".
 Use the Brush Tool, color black this time and paint over the same knight area.
 You can adjust the effect after the action ends so again you don't have to pay much attention.
 Resume Play!

 The action stops with this Pattern Overlay layer style.
 Drag and drop on the screen to move the pattern and to change the fog effect.

 After the action ends you have all the layers intact so you can customize the result.
 To adjust the knight you have to paint inside the mask layer with white to reveal and black to hide.
 Click on the layer mask thumbnail and simply paint over the image.
 To adjust the knight original color effect you have to paint inside the Hue/Saturation 1 with black to reveal and white to hide.
 Click on the layer mask thumbnail and simply paint over the image.

 If you don't want to use the action you can try some of these great tutorials for creating winter and snow effect in Photoshop but it will be a more time-consuming process.

 To add sun flare effect I used this Rays of Light Photoshop Creator ; with a little bit of customization and hiding some adjustments I obtained this result.
 You can use one of these lens flare textures with Screen or Lighten blend mode.
+Alternatively there are other lens flare textures that you can use.
 Learn how to add lens flare in Photoshop from this quick tutorial.